-Insurance companies aren’t exactly well-known for being innovative.
-It’s for a reason, too — with troves of sensitive data and loads of critical processes running at any time, they have to be careful with implementing new ways of working.
+Insurance agency aren’t known for their creativity.
+It’s also for a good reason: with troves of sensitive data and a slew of vital operations operating at all times, companies have to tread carefully when introducing new ways of working.

 But the times are changing.
 Lots of companies have been changing their ways to offer their customers a better experience, and this has made them expect more from other services too.
 It’s not enough for businesses to offer the same services as they have for years — instead, they’ll need to innovate to stay on top in an increasingly competitive market.

-This incredible amount of information also shows there’s lots of potential for large, open source data ecosystems.
+This incredible amount of information also shows there’s lots of potential for large, open-source data ecosystems.
 If a variety of public and private entities would work together to create a platform where they could securely share relevant data about people and claim cases.
-An important side note is that privacy would have to built into this systems — when you’re dealing with large amounts of private information, you don’t want it to get lost.
+An important side note is that privacy would have to build into this system — when you’re dealing with large amounts of private information, you don’t want it to get lost.